YueLiPicasso/intro_ocaml/yue_eucpp/lib/README.md

 (3) ((Term.fresh (Var.fresh_en())) : 'a Term.t)
 ```

-The MGT-Most general type for parameter `rel` is
+The MGT-Most General Type for parameter `rel` is
 ```ocaml
 (4) rel : 'a Term.t -> Var.env -> 'b
 ```